 OUTLINE OF MAJOR CHANGES.
 DLD has yet to officially release their Outline of Major Changes, which will be linked here.
 They have announced that there are several new COVID-19 related questions.
 The numbers for the questions are to be determined, but DLD has sent out the following list of new questions.
 NEW COVID-19 Related Questions

 DLD's ANNUAL REPORT INSTRUCTIONS: The Division of Library Development provides its own detailed instructions for the annual report.
-Should you have a question not answered in the LibGuide, Their instructions will be posted here when they become available.
+Should you have a question not answered in the LibGuide, you can refer to the new instructions here.

 BOARD APPROVAL/ASSURANCE - Plan ahead to have your report done and reviewed by your library board, typically at your February meeting.
 Your board's date of approval will be noted in question 12.42.
 It's ok if your board officially approves your report after it's been submitted to NCLS because we would not have submitted it to DLD yet.
 Please contact us if you have any changes.